Lake Alfred in Polk County, Florida — The American South (South Atlantic)

 · Nerod, Felix.
 A Short History of Fort Cummings A condensed version from the Lake Alfred Sun.
 1976.
 Polk County Historical and Genealogical Library.
 Bartow, Fl.
 Fort Cummings File.June 8, 2016.
 15 pgs.

 · Roberts, Robert B. Encyclopedia of Historic Forts:The Military, Pioneer, and Trading Posts of the United States.
 Macmillan Publishing Company NY.
 1988. p.160-161.

 · Sprague, John T. The Origin, Progress, and Conclusion of the Florida War.
 Reproduction of the 1848 Edition.
 University of Florida Press.
 Gainesville.
 1964. p.258-260.

 Credits.
 This page was last revised on August 25, 2018.
-This page originally submitted on June 15, 2016, by Dean Moss McCracken of Lakeland, Florida.
-This page has been viewed 466 times since then and 30 times this year.
+It was originally submitted on June 15, 2016, by Dean Moss McCracken of Lakeland, Florida.
+This page has been viewed 539 times since then and 33 times this year.
 Last updated on May 7, 2018, by Dean Moss McCracken of Lakeland, Florida.
 Photos: 1. submitted on August 25, 2018, by Dean Moss McCracken of Lakeland, Florida.
 2. submitted on June 15, 2016, by Dean Moss McCracken of Lakeland, Florida.
 3. submitted on June 18, 2016, by Dean Moss McCracken of Lakeland, Florida.
 4, 5, 6. submitted on June 15, 2016, by Dean Moss McCracken of Lakeland, Florida.
 7. submitted on May 18, 2018, by Dean Moss McCracken of Lakeland, Florida. • Andrew Ruppenstein was the editor who published this page.